The Red-Eared Slider is one of the most popular pet turtles around.

 To help maintain clean water, use a filter capable of cleaning tanks five times the size of the one you are using to account for the increased fecal and food waste in an aquatic turtle tank.
 Partial water changes with water testing is also essential, but time consuming.

 Like most other pet reptiles, Red-Ears require Ultraviolet B (UVB) lighting along with their calcium supplements to grow and develop properly.
 If they are kept outdoors, they will receive UVB rays from the sun, but if they are kept indoors, you will need to implement a UVB lamp.

 Without UVB lighting they will develop deformities, soft bones, and soft shells.

-Finally, if a Red-Eared Slider is not able to bask and reach a proper body temperature, they can have digestion issues and lose appetite.
+Finally, if a Red-Eared Slider is not able to bask and reach a proper body temperature, they can have digestion issues and lose their appetite.
 Some turtles may swim lopsidedly, as congestion distorts the turtle’s balance.

 These health issues are all simple to prevent with proper husbandry and diet.

 What To Feed A Red-Eared Slider